miyo-hime/KuroLink/README.md

 ## usage

-1. Run KuroLink.exe
+Run it.
+You get a connection screen.
+From there you can:

-2. Fill in your server details (host, port, username, SSH key path)
+- **open a local shell** - hit PowerShell, CMD, or WSL in the LOCAL panel
-3. Hit CONNECT · CLI
+- **connect to a server** - fill in host/port/username, pick your auth mode, hit CONNECT

-4. You have a terminal now
+Once you're in, the `+` button clones whatever your current tab is.
+The dropdown arrow next to it gives you the full menu - local shells and saved SSH profiles.
+Mix and match.
+Each tab is independent.

 Profiles auto-save.
 The app remembers your last connection and auto-probes it on launch.
 SSH agent is the default auth mode - if you have keys loaded in your system agent, it just works.
-Toggle to key file mode if you'd rather point at a specific key.
-SSH key auth only - no password login.

-## host requirements
+## host requirements (SSH only)

-The live stats (CPU temp, memory, disk, network) are pulled by running standard Linux commands over SSH.
+The live stats on remote connections are pulled by running standard Linux commands over SSH.
 Your target machine needs:

-- `free`, `df`, `awk`, `uptime` -if you're running any normal Linux distro these are already there. if they're not, something has gone wrong and you have bigger problems than KuroLink
+- `free`, `df`, `awk`, `uptime` - if you're running any normal Linux distro these are already there
-- `/sys/class/thermal/thermal_zone*/temp` -CPU temperature. auto-detects the `cpu-thermal` zone now (I finally fixed the hardcode). if your device doesn't have a thermal zone at all, CPU temp just won't show up. it's fine
+- `/sys/class/thermal/thermal_zone*/temp` - CPU temperature. auto-detects the right zone. if your device doesn't have one, it just won't show up
-- network interface -auto-detected via `ip route show default`. works on eth0, wlan0, whatever your default route uses. the 4am `eth0` hardcode is gone, you're welcome
+- network interface auto-detected via `ip route show default`

-tl;dr if it's a Raspberry Pi running Raspberry Pi OS, everything just works. if it's something else, most things will work and the rest will gracefully not show up.
+tl;dr if it's a Raspberry Pi running Raspberry Pi OS, everything just works. if it's something else, most things will work and the rest will gracefully not show up. local shells don't need any of this obviously.

 ## building from source

 Most people should just download the release.
-If you want to build it yourself, you already know what you're doing, but:
+If you want to build it yourself:

 - Node.js 18+, Rust stable, Visual Studio Build Tools (C++ workload)
 - `npm install && npx tauri build`